Gary W. Cole, MD, FAAD

 These are all good basic skin regimens that may help with the acne battle:

 - Apply a gel or cream containing 5% benzoyl peroxide; an alternative is sulfur or resorcinol.
+Use a pad containing 2% salicylic acid to help exfoliation each morning.

 - At night, apply a spot cream containing sulfur to the affected areas.